Is Cataract Surgery Right for You?

 • Improved vision may enable you to continue driving

-In many cases, patients who have had cataract surgery will also have an opportunity to become glasses and/or contacts free.
+In many cases, patients who have had a cataract procedure will also have an opportunity to become glasses and/or contacts free.
 Georgia Ophthalmologists uses a variety of lens implants to correct your distance vision, astigmatism and even your near vision after cataract removal.
 In most cases, we have the ability to provide glasses independence to our patients.

-• Is the surgery painful?
+• Is the procedure painful?

 There is little to no pain during or immediately after the procedure, although during the procedure, you may feel some tolerable pressure on your eyes.
-Before your cataract surgery begins, numbing eye drops are used to alleviate any pain or discomfort during the procedure.
+Before your cataract procedure begins, numbing eye drops are used to alleviate any pain or discomfort during the procedure.
 Also, routine cataract surgery does not require the use of stitches or needles.
 You will be given medication to help you relax during the procedure.

 • Will my cataract come back?